 Target #1: Increase the percent of probationers and parolees who satisfy their court ordered conditions of release.

 Percentage of Probationers and Parolees Who Successfully Satisfy Court Ordered Conditions of Release

-Analysis of results and challenges: Probationers and parolees who are unsuccessful in satisfying their court or parole ordered conditions of release are returned to incarceration increasing the offender population and the cost of incarceration.
-Increasing the number of successful discharges improves recidivism rates, allowing for increased public safety while decreasing victimization and costs to the state.
+Analysis of results and challenges: Probationers and parolees who are unsuccessful in satisfying their court or parole ordered conditions of release are returned to incarceration, increasing the offender population and the cost of incarceration.
+A successful discharge improves recidivism rates, allowing for increased public safety while decreasing victimization and costs to the state.